pulsar-edit/documentation/docs/customizing-pulsar/the-init-file.md

 You can reload pulsar with the **Window: Reload** command.
 :::

 Once you’ve saved your init file and reloaded Pulsar, use the [command palette](../../using-pulsar/basics/#command-palette) to execute the new command, **Markdown: Paste As Link**, by name.
-And if you'd like to trigger the command via a keyboard shortcut, you can define a [keybinding for the command](../customizing-keybindings).
+And if you’d like to trigger the command via a keyboard shortcut, you can define a [keybinding for the command](../customizing-keybindings).

 :::tip
 Since a command name takes the format `foo:bar`, where `foo` is typically the package name, you might wonder what value to use before the colon if you define commands in your init file.